livingdocsIO/documentation/content/enterprise/reference-docs/project-config/design.md

 ## Default Components

-Livingdocs knows 2 types of default components:
+Livingdocs knows 3 types of default components:
-- Paragraph, automatic insert when a user presses "Enter" in the editor, typically a p tag
+- `paragraph`, automatic insert when a user presses "Enter" in the editor, typically a p tag
-- Image, automatic insert when a user drags an image to Livingdocs, e.g. from the Desktop
+- `image`, automatic insert when a user drags an image to Livingdocs, e.g. from the Desktop
+- `video`, automatic insert when a user drags a video to Livingdocs, e.g. from the Desktop

 You have to configure the handle of the respective component that should be inserted.